 WTO agriculture negotiations on domestic support: making new rules work for LDCs and other vulnerable economies

-As WTO members resume agriculture negotiations after MC13, IISD and IFPRI are organising a webinar to bring insights from the research community on: (i) how to advance the negotiations on domestic support ahead of MC14 in Cameroon; and (ii) how WTO rules on domestic support could benefit LDCs and other vulnerable economies.
+As WTO members resume agriculture negotiations after MC13, IISD and IFPRI organized a webinar to bring insights from the research community on: (i) how to advance the negotiations on domestic support ahead of MC14 in Cameroon; and (ii) how WTO rules on domestic support could benefit LDCs and other vulnerable economies.

-During the webinar, agriculture experts will dissect the most recent proposals on domestic support by the African Group and Pakistan, the Cairns Group and Ukraine, and India to identify: (i) areas of possible convergence on domestic support ahead of MC14 in Cameroon; and (ii) how new WTO rules on domestic support could be designed to be of most benefit to LDCs and other vulnerable economies.
+During the webinar, agriculture experts dissected the most recent proposals on domestic support by the African Group and Pakistan, the Cairns Group and Ukraine, and India to identify: (i) areas of possible convergence on domestic support ahead of MC14 in Cameroon; and (ii) how new WTO rules on domestic support could be designed to be of most benefit to LDCs and other vulnerable economies.

 Agenda